-Take home asbestos exposure, or secondary asbestos exposure, has caused Mesothelioma in women and children.
-Unfortunately, wives and children were exposed to asbestos fibers that were still on their husband’s and father’s work clothes.
-After work, as we all do, workers went home to their families.
-They did not know their workplace had exposed them to cancer-causing asbestos; these hard working men certainly did not know that they were in turn exposing their families.
+Take home asbestos exposure, also known as secondary asbestos exposure, has caused Mesothelioma in women and children through asbestos fibers that were still on their husband’s and father’s work clothes.
+After work, as we all do, workers went home to their families, not knowing their workplace had exposed them to cancer-causing asbestos.
+These hard working men certainly did not know that they were, in turn, exposing their families.

-At Baggett, McCall, Burgess, Watson & Gaughan, LLC we have extensive experience representing take home asbestos exposure victims and their families after a Mesothelioma, Asbestosis, COPD, Asbestos-Related Lung Cancer diagnosis or wrongful death.
+At Baggett, McCall, Burgess, Watson & Gaughan, LLC we have extensive experience representing take home asbestos claims victims and their families after a Mesothelioma, Asbestosis, COPD, Asbestos-Related Lung Cancer diagnosis or wrongful death.

 Take Home Asbestos Exposure Lawyers